melinaverger/MADD/README.md

 `eval_fairness.ipynb`: to evaluate algorihtmic fairness of the trained models.

-**N. B.:** See the outpus in each associated `nbconvert.ipynb`notebook.
+**N. B.:** To see the outpus, look into each associated `nbconvert.ipynb`notebook.

 ### 4. Qualitative and quantitavie algorithmic fairness analyses

-This section is dedicated to data distribution comparison.
+This section is dedicated to data distribution comparisons.

 Run the following notebooks in this order.